kaBeech/monads-are-easy/README.md

 A monadic type is the base type plus some extra information/effects.

-Having a monadic type `M a` simply means that you can make some functions that take an `a` and return an `a`, potentially with some extra information/effects that can be safely ignored, while still guaranteeing some essential properties (i.e. associativity, identity, and totality*).
+Having a monadic type `M a` simply means that you can make some functions that take an `a` and return an `a`, potentially with some extra information/effects that can be safely ignored while still guaranteeing some essential properties (i.e. associativity, identity, and totality*).